parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset ToposlopesX.GeomNames       "domain"

-This key specifies all of the geometries on which a different :math:`y` topographic slope values will be assigned.
+*list* **ToposlopesY.GeomNames** no default This key specifies all of the geometries on which a different :math:`y` topographic slope values will be assigned.
 Topographic slopes may be assigned by **PFBFile** or as **Constant** by geometry.
 These geometries must cover the entire upper surface of the computational domain.
-Example
-Useage:

 .. container:: list